MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nf-acxrequest-acx_request_parameters_init_property.md

 ### -param Verb

-The Acx Method Verb to send.
+The Acx Method Verb to send as defined by the [ACX_PROPERTY_VERB](ne-acxrequest-acx_property_verb.md) enumeration.

 ### -param ItemType

-The [ACX_ITEM_TYPE](/windows-hardware/drivers/ddi/acxrequest/ne-acxrequest-acx_item_type.md) type of item being sent, for example AcxItemTypeCircuit.
+The [ACX_ITEM_TYPE](ne-acxrequest-acx_item_type.md) type of item being sent, for example AcxItemTypeCircuit.

 ### -param ItemId

+TDB - An Item Id, for example for a pin number in a circuit.

 ### -param Control

+A Control that TBD.

 ### -param ControlCb

+The count in bytes (size) of the Control.

 ### -param Value

+The  value that will be TBD.
+TBD - Provide a null Value so that the SendProperty will allocate it.
+Make sure that the allocated value is freed.

 ### -param ValueCb

+The count in bytes (size) of the Value.

 ## -remarks